Edit elements with the new Visual Editor

 When you edit your site's pages in the Visual Editor, your changes do not overwrite your existing site.
 Your variations are visible only for the duration of your experiment.

-To add a change to the page, click Create.
+To add a change to the page, click Edit.

 This opens the following options to edit your variation: